mysociety/popit.poplus.org/docs/install.md

 Your site should now be up and running.
 Check by going to [http://www.127.0.0.1.xip.io:3000/](http://www.127.0.0.1.xip.io:3000/) (or whatever your `<base_url>` is set to in the config).

-### Creating a new instance
+### 7. Creating a new instance

 1. To set up a new Popit instance, go to [http://www.127.0.0.1.xip.io:3000/instances/new](http://www.127.0.0.1.xip.io:3000/instances/new)
 2. To get the email confirmation link, go to [http://www.127.0.0.1.xip.io:3000/_dev](http://www.127.0.0.1.xip.io:3000/_dev) and click the "Last email sent" link.

-After confirmation, you should be able to see your new empty instance at http://<instance>.127.0.0.1.xip.io:3000
+After confirmation, you should be able to see your new empty instance at `http://<instance>.127.0.0.1.xip.io:3000`

+## Appendix

 ### Some basic MongoDB for those new to it